 The most important first step in creating any chart is to have your data prepped and ready to go.
 For help on doing this see our Working with Data help articles.

 When you are ready to start charting, switch the Metric Builder into Chart mode by select the Chart tab on the top of your screen.
-On the right hand side you will see a drop down menu displaying the current selected chart type, which is, by default, a column chart.
+On the left hand side you will see a drop down menu displaying the current selected chart type, which is, by default, a column chart.
 Once selected, you will see all of Grow’s chart types along with a visual representation of each.
 Select the Gauge chart in the Other section.

 Once you have your chart selected you are able to select Gauge Value.
 This is the number you are wanting to track.
 Once you have that selected you will need to select your Gauge Min and Max values.
 To do this, select the dropdown menu under the respective titles, and either type in a value for each or select the cells that will create the upper and lower limits of your chart.
 Most charts start at 0 and end at the desired goal number.